 State governments in Australia are well advanced in digitising all manner of citizen credentials so they can be conveyed peer-to-peer from mobile phones.
 The user experience is evolving from QR codes through to instantaneous radiofrequency interfaces — of exactly the same type used in mobile phone payment wallets.

 This digitisation is taking place without changing any of the meaning or the rules around the credentials.
 There’s no fuss, and there’s little or no complication around “identity”.

 The mission is simple: progressively digitise all the facts we need to know and show.

 Simple data wallets are leaving federated identity for dead.
 While digital services have developed ever more rapidly, digital identity — which was supposed to be the essential underpinning — has stagnated.

 We made digital identity too hard by solving for the wrong problem.
 Personal human identity is always going to be rich, relative, subjective and analogue.
 On the other hand, the things we really need to know about people in the digital domain are really quite simple.
 And they boil down to quality data.

 That’s the guts of the credit card evolution!
-We’ve gone watermarked pieces of cardboard in leather wallets to digitally signed verifiable credentials in mobile phone wallets.
-Each generation of data carriers carry exactly the same core data, but over time come with ever more sophisticated metadata, built in to prove that the core facts & figures are true.
+We’ve gone from watermarked pieces of cardboard in leather wallets to digitally-signed verifiable credentials in smartphone wallets.
+Each generation of data carriers carry exactly the same core data, but over time they come with ever more sophisticated metadata, built in to prove that the core facts and figures are true.

-The digital identity industry has arrived at cryptographically Verifiable Credentials.
-This technology can be married to existing rules frameworks to create infostructure for to verify any data anywhere across cyberspace and the digital economy.
-We’ve done it for credit cards; now let’s do it for data.
+The digital identity industry has arrived at cryptographically verifiable credentials.
+This technology can be married to existing rules frameworks to create infostructure to verify any data anywhere across cyberspace and the digital economy.
+We’ve done it for credit cards.
+Now let’s do it for data.